5 Things Small Business Owners Told Us About Why They Hate Wire Transfers

 The market for international wire transfers is very large and like Walt Whitman, it contains multitudes.
 Whilst we have touched on a number of the challenges businesses face, there are most likely a number we have missed and an equally large number of businesses whose opinions have not been represented.
 Banks have chosen to segregate their customers into ‘value buckets’ where they align their service offering with the revenue they can generate from each customer.
 This may have worked in the days when there was no competition, but modern fintech companies are working to provide low cost solutions which take advantage of modern technology to significantly improve the service offering.

-Align Commerce is using the blockchain to deliver money from a bank account in one country to a bank account in another, bypassing traditional bank payment networks and therefor avoiding the fees and delays associated with traditional bank wires.
+Veem is using blockchain technology to deliver money from a bank account in one country to a bank account in another, bypassing traditional bank payment networks and therefore avoiding the fees and delays associated with traditional bank wires.
 Payments are very quick, fees are low and they provide a host of tracking features so you (and your customers) can see where funds are at any time.

 You need 7 tools to master international trade.
 Find out what they are.